SCIInstitute/ShapeWorks/docs/workflow/groom.md

 - A signed distance transform assigns to each voxel the physical distance to the closest point on the surface (i.e., the minimum distance from that voxel to nearest voxel on the foreground-background interface).
 - The sign is used to indicate whether that voxel is inside or outside the foreground object.
 - The zero-level set (zero-distance to the surface) indicates the foreground-background interface (i.e., the shape's surface).
-- The gradient of a signed distance transform at a voxels indicats what direction to move in from that voxels to most rapidly increase the value of this distance.
+- The gradient of a signed distance transform at a voxels indicates what direction to move in from that voxels to most rapidly increase the value of this distance.
 Hence, we can use the negative of this gradient as a signal to move a particle back to the surface.

 The computeDT API needs an iso_value that defines the foreground-background interface, to create a smoother interface we first antialiasing the segmentation then compute the distance transform